Bankruptcy Chapter 13 in Illinois

 The Means Test

-Under the Chapter 7 bankruptcy code rules, debtors have to pass "the means test" to show that they have no other way to pay off their debts.
+When filing for Chapter 7 bankruptcy in Illinois, debtors have to pass "the means test" to show that they have no other way to pay off their debts.
 The means test looks at your household income and your disposable income.
 If you don't pass the means test, you can't file.

 The means test has no bearing on your ability to file a Chapter 13.
 You can still take advantage of the relief it offers regardless of your income.
 Instead, your current monthly income information will be used to establish your payment plan.